-Development that would adversely affect a Scheduled Monument or its setting will not be permitted.
-All other archaeological sites should be preserved in-situ where possible.
+Where development would adversely affect a scheduled monument or the integrity of the setting of a scheduled monument, permission would only be granted where there are exceptional circumstances.
+All other archaeological sites should be preserved insitu where possible.
 Where not possible, provision should be made by the developer to undertake the excavation, recording analysis, publication and archiving of the archaeological remains.